 - Which companies are expected to expand their presence in Austin

 To do this analysis, we utilized CoStar to identify the major companies in the Austin MSA and determine the total amount of square feet they currently occupy.
-We limited our search to existing and under construction office space only, and classified a “large company” as one with greater than 150,000 sf of office space within Austin’s MSA boundaries.
+We limited our search to existing and under-construction office space only and classified a “large company” as one with greater than 150,000 square feet of office space within Austin’s MSA boundaries.
 The same methodology was followed to identify large companies in other MSAs.

 Large Companies in Austin Today

-Today, Austin is home to 46 companies occupying greater than 150,000 sf of office space.
-Combining them together, this adds up to roughly 24 million sf.
+Today, Austin is home to 46 companies occupying greater than 150,000 square feet of office space.
+Combining them together, this adds up to roughly 24 million square feet.
 For comparison, the total square feet of office space in the Austin MSA is 109 million.

 Of these companies, 28 are publicly held, 12 are private and six are government entities.

 While a number of these companies are newcomers to the Austin scene, just as many have been here for the long haul.
-Even looking back to 2008, companies like Dell, IBM, Apple and Whole Foods had already established a significant presence in our city, each employing more than 1,000 Austinites.1
+Even looking back to 2008, companies like Dell, IBM, Apple, and Whole Foods had already established a significant presence in our city, each employing more than 1,000 Austinites.

-Another insight is that there are a number of companies with significant lease holds in Austin that, frankly, we rarely hear about.
-General Motors (“GM”), for instance, has more than 700,000 sf of office space spread across three buildings, yet has only been mentioned in six commercial real estate articles on the Austin Business Journal since the start of 2018.
+Another insight is that there are a number of companies with significant leaseholds in Austin that, frankly, we rarely hear about.
+General Motors (“GM”), for instance, has more than 700,000 square feet of office space spread across three buildings, yet has only been mentioned in six commercial real estate articles in the Austin Business Journal since the start of 2018.
 Facebook, in comparison, has received a mention in at least 30 articles in 2019 alone as of June.
 While this is obviously due in part to the fact that GM has remained largely steady in its Austin real estate holdings while Facebook has been actively expanding, one would still expect that a company of GM’s size would be mentioned a little more frequently.